Fall 2019-Winter 2020 Workshop Proposals

 and compensation.
 No phone calls, please.

-Applicants must have prior teaching experience, and an interest in engaging with the visual arts community in the Greater Boston area.
+Applicants should have prior teaching experience, and an interest in engaging with the visual arts community in New England.
+Please see above for additional information.

 How To Apply:

 Send a letter of interest, resume, and workshop proposal - including fees for attendees, materials costs - in Word doc or PDF format to Maria Duffy, Program Manager, at email@example.com.

 May 17, 2019

 The Cambridge Art Association (CAA) was founded in 1944

 by a group of local artists and art supporters.
 At the time, there was no other